Pandaqi/Pandaqi-Studio/pandaqi-studio/content/epic-medics/_index.md

 title: "Epic Medics"
 headerTitle: "Epic Medics | A boardgame about fighting viruses"
 blurb: "Oh no, a terrible pandemic is raging across the country!
 Will you be the heroic medics ... or will you play the virus?"
-blurbShort: "A cooperative [boardgames#one-paper-games](One Paper Game) for 2--7 players about fighting an uncontrollable pandemic."
+blurbShort: "A cooperative [One Paper Game](boardgames#one-paper-games) for 2--7 players about fighting an uncontrollable pandemic."

 fullHeaderImg: "epicmedics_header"
 headerImg: "epicmedics_bg"